The following sites and resources may be of assistance:

 https://www.rainn.org/ – US anti-sexual violence organisation.
 Information, helpline, online chat.

 http://www.consentiseverything.com/ – This video, produced by Thames Valley Police, is an excellent explanation of consent, and can help to clarify situations that you may be unsure about.

-www.samaritans.org – suicide prevention.
+http://www.samaritans.org – Samaritans is a UK-based suicide prevention charity.
 You do not have to be suicidal to contact the Samaritans and they can be contacted via the methods below.

 Helpline: 116 123 (within the UK)

 https://suicidepreventionlifeline.org (USA) – The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.

 https://womenoffshore.org/mentorship/ – Women Offshore’s mentoring programme.
 The programme runs in 6 month rotations.
 At the end of the 6 months, you can choose to opt out and take a break or continue on and be matched with a new mentee or mentor.